-The health benefits of nuts have been ignored for a long time because they were dismissed as "fattening snacks".
+The health benefits of nuts have been overlooked for a long time with people concentrating only on their high fat content.
 Today, things have changed.

 The health benefits of nuts are so many that experts now urge you to eat nuts to save your heart, reduce diabetes, ward off cancer, lose weight and perhaps fend off Parkinson's disease and live longer.

 Nuts are definitely one of the primary ingredients of a healthy diet.